dnacombo/app-maxfilter/README.md

 # app-maxfilter

-This is a draft of a future Brainlife App based on [MNE MaxFilter](https://mne.tools/dev/generated/mne.preprocessing.maxwell_filter.html).
+This is a draft of a future Brainlife App using [MNE MaxFilter](https://mne.tools/dev/generated/mne.preprocessing.maxwell_filter.html).

-# app-example-documentation
+# app-maxfilter-documentation

 1) Apply SSS or tSSS MaxFilter on MEG data
 2) Reduce environmental noise